8.6

 It’s quite an impressive feat too.
 The place started out as a simple popup before settling into Rubys, taking over Ruby’s, and now literally moving onward & upward to another level – and they’ve done it all without some huge restaurant group or angel fund.
 They’ve basically been scaling peak after peak without a rope.
 And it’s all thanks to the duo who run the place: Daniel Corrochio (the chef, born in Guadalajara) and his partner Amy McQuarrie (who handles the Front Of House stuff).

-On the menu, there’s going to be a parade of regional Mexican specialities, including enchiladas verdes from Puebla (involving a fully loaded corn tortilla draped in a poblano & verde sauce); huaraches from Mexico City (they’re fluffy ‘fatbreads’ pork carnitas, pastor, grilled cactus, etc); and tostadas from Oaxaca, which here will have cooked prawn ceviche on an avocado bed with charred habanero & pineapple sauce.
+On the food menu, you’ll find a parade of regional Mexican specialities, including enchiladas verdes from Puebla (involving a fully loaded corn tortilla draped in a poblano & verde sauce); some absolutely delicious huaraches from Mexico City (they’re fluffy ‘fatbreads’ with pork carnitas, pastor, and grilled cactus); and tostadas from Oaxaca, which here have cooked prawn ceviche on an avocado bed with charred habanero & pineapple sauce.

 And hidden staircases always lead to interesting storeys.